conan-io/docs/tutorial/consuming_packages/different_configurations.rst

 command using the ``--profile=debug`` argument instead of the ``--settings=build_type=Debug`` argument.

-This ``conan install`` command will check if we already installed the required libraries (Zlib) in Debug configuration and install them otherwise.
+This :command:`conan install` command will check if we already installed the required libraries (Zlib) in Debug configuration and install them otherwise.
 It will also set the build configuration in the ``conan_toolchain.cmake`` toolchain that the CMakeToolchain generator creates so that when we build the application it's built in *Debug* configuration.
 Now